-For example, let’s look at last year’s U.S. Presidential election - specifically how the two major political party candidates were scored during their campaigns.
-Loads of polling data was collected about political issues: immigration, terrorism, racial relations, education, healthcare, globalization, sexisum/women, climate change, economy, jobs, national security, tax, law, abortion, etc. … Based on the scores, models were built, predictions made.
+For example, let’s look at last year’s U.S. Presidential election—specifically how the two major political party candidates were scored during their campaigns.
+Loads of polling data was collected about political issues: immigration, terrorism, race relations, education, healthcare, globalization, sexism, climate change, economy, jobs, national security, tax, law, abortion, etc. Based on the scores, models were built, predictions made.
 But in the end virtually no one predicted the outcome correctly.

 Why?
-They simply collected voter opinions on the issues, but missed a key piece, without which they had no clarity — they also needed to know which issues were the top priorities to the voters in all states.
+They simply collected voter opinions on the issues, but missed a key piece, without which they had no clarity—they also needed to know which issues were the top priorities to the voters in every state.